Fuseiniabdullai502/report-card-generator/README.md

 3.  **Rename this file to `firebase-service-account.json` and place it in the root directory of your project.**
 4. In your `.env` file, uncomment the following line:
     ```
+    # GOOGLE_APPLICATION_CREDENTIALS=./firebase-service-account.json
+    ```
+    becomes:
+    ```
     GOOGLE_APPLICATION_CREDENTIALS=./firebase-service-account.json
     ```
 5. The `.gitignore` file is already configured to prevent this sensitive file from being committed to your repository.

+**For Production (Vercel, Firebase App Hosting, etc.):**

+1. In your hosting provider's settings, create a new environment variable named `FIREBASE_SERVICE_ACCOUNT`.
+2. Open the service account JSON file you downloaded.
+3. Copy the **entire content** of the JSON file and paste it as the value for the `FIREBASE_SERVICE_ACCOUNT` variable.
+The value should be a single-line JSON string.
+Most hosting providers handle this automatically, but if you're pasting it into a text file, ensure any newlines within the private key are escaped (e.g., `\\n`).

 ### Troubleshooting